MSPG Volunteer Opportunities

 Dance Summer Camp - June 23-26

 Summer 2025 Dance Camp is here and we can't wait to see you!
 Come dance with us this summer at the Studio by Benji.
-Dancers will have the opportunity to learn key skills from various different syles of dance, work on developing technique, and participate in strengthening exercises.
+Dancers will have the opportunity to learn key skills from various different styles of dance, work on developing technique, and participate in strengthening exercises.
 June 23-26 for ages 9-12 and 13+, and August 4-7 for ages 5-8. $115 per camper.
 Learn more and register online.

 Parking Lot Notes: MAP